Vioozer/vioozer_integration_demo_app/iOS/Swift/README.md

     //        let vioozerAPIKey = <Enter your app key here>

+### Recommendations
+* Run `pod update` in order to get the latest SDK and dependencies.
+* Clean (`⇧⌘K`) the project.

-The app should be executable by now.
-You can ask questions, see incoming questions in the *My Activity* page and answer them.
+The app is now ready - You can ask questions, see incoming questions in the *My Activity* page and answer them.

-That's it!
-There's no step 2...

-## Pod update - recommended
-Run `pod update` in order to get the latest SDK and dependencies.

-## Remote notifications - recommended
+## Step 2 - Remote notifications
 In order to receive remote notifications ("push messages"):

+* Create an App Id and valid provision.
+* Create an APNS certificate and send us a `.p12` file (if it's password-protected, please send the password as well).

 * Uncomment the code below this comment in `AppDelegate.m`: